 1. Don't stress every sound or word.
 That makes English choppy and hard to understand.
 Stress just one word in each long or short group.
 No more than one!

-2. Speak smoothly.
+2. Think what you want to say and then speak very smoothly.
 Don't try to put words and sounds together with your tongue.
 They come together naturally in one place - just above and behind your upper front teeth (where your teeth meet the gums).

 Tips for learning.